 - Sleep with dry hair.
 If you are leaving your braids in for more than a few days, you should plan to wash them while they’re in.
 Be sure to wash them early enough in the day to let your hair dry as sleeping with wet braids can increase the chance of breakage due to the hair being more fragile when wet.

 - Use a silk pillowcase.
 If you can’t sleep with a wrap on your hair, or simply fall asleep before you’re able to wrap your braids, be sure to use a silk pillowcase to protect them as much as possible.
-Can’t find silk?
-Satin works as well.
+I swear by this awesome Silk Pillowcase from Amazon.

 - Remember that your first night might be uncomfortable.
 If you are not used to sleeping with braids, the first night or two can be slightly awkward as you learn to adjust to the uneven surface created by the twists.
 After the first night, you should start to notice them less.